iamwilhelm/prolly/README.markdown

 Ps.rv(:color).given(:size).count
 ```

+## Stores

+Prolly can use different stores to remember the prior event data from which it
+calculates the probability.
+Currently Prolly implements a RubyList store and a
+Mongodb store.

+### Implementing new stores

+The interface for a new store is pretty easy.
+It just needs to implement six methods:

+- initialize
+- reset
+- add(datum)
+- count(rvs, options = {})
+- rand_vars
+- uniq_vals(name)

 ## Motivation

 A couple years back, I was reading [a blog post](http://weblog.raganwald.com/2008/02/naive-approach-to-hiring-people.html) by Raganwald, where I read this quote: